sumedhachugh/ANALYSIS-AND-CLASSIFICATION-OF-BIKESHARE-DATA/README.md

 # ANALYSIS-AND-CLASSIFICATION-OF-BIKESHARE-DATA

+### Refer bspr_ppt.pdf (https://github.com/sumedhachugh/ANALYSIS-AND-CLASSIFICATION-OF-BIKESHARE-DATA/blob/main/bspr%20ppt.pdf) for short description of what all I have done in the project

 DATASET USED:

 In this project the data explored is related to bike share systems for three major cities in the United States— Chicago, New York City, and Washington.
 Dataset consists of three files: